 Here we go swimming in the quarry and take a walk with the Bushman who will teach you about trekking and the wildlife of the Kalahari Desert.

 |Day 5:||Okavango Delta

-After a Mokorro trip back from the primitiveness of the Delta, you can do a scenic flight over the Delta to see its beauty from above. (see activity page for optional activities and rates)
+After the Mokorro trip back from the primitiveness of the Delta, you can do a scenic flight over the Delta to see its beauty from above. (see activity page for optional activities and rates)

-For those who choose not to do this activity, you can relax at Planet Baobab camp, swim and take photos of one of the biggest Boabab trees in Botswana.
+We head east to Planet Baobab camp, where you can swim, relax or take photos of one of the biggest Baobab trees in Botswana.